lrotermund/blog/content/posts/cybersecurity-introduction-and-the-mitre-att&ck-framework/index.md

 command="Original"
 lazy="true">}}

-OK, this is our defense starting point.
+OK, this is our starting point for defence.
 The next step is to compare the thread group techniques with our mitigated ones.
-To do that, add a new layer again, this time we click on **Create Layer from Other Layers** again.
-As before, we choose the latest ENTERPRISE ATT&CK version as the domain and last we subtract the defense (f) from the adversaries (e), so set the score expression to "e-f".
-And don't set a gradient or coloring this time, we choose another one for the comparison.
+To do this we add a new layer, this time we click **Create Layer from Other Layers** again.
+As before, we choose the latest version of ENTERPRISE ATT&CK as the domain, and finally we subtract the defence (f) from the adversaries (e), so set the score expression to `e-f`.
+And this time we don't set a gradient or colouring, we choose another one for the comparison.

 {{< _figureCupper
 img="mitre-att-and-ck-navigator-setup-current-state.webp"